E2

 Possible Causes

-Failed bottom NTC temperature sensor, Broken sensor wiring harness, Sensor connector loose on control PCB, Control PCB sensor input failure
+Failed bottom NTC temperature sensor, Broken sensor wiring harness, Loose sensor connector on control PCB, Control PCB sensor input failure

 How to Fix / Troubleshooting

-Safety: Unplug the cooker and let it cool fully before any inspection.
+Safety: Unplug the cooker and allow it to cool completely before any inspection.

-- Power reset: Disconnect from mains for 5–10 minutes, then plug back in and try a simple program.
-Sometimes transient faults clear after a reset.
+- Power reset: Disconnect the appliance from the mains for 5–10 minutes, then plug it back in and try a simple program.
+Sometimes, transient faults clear after a reset.

-- Check inner pot seating: Remove the inner pot and wipe the underside dry.
-Clean the central heating plate and the small temperature sensor button in the middle with a soft dry cloth.
+- Check inner pot seating: Remove the inner pot and wipe its underside dry.
+Clean the central heating plate and the small temperature sensor button in the middle with a soft, dry cloth.
 Reinstall the pot, ensuring it sits flat and rotates freely.

-- Inspect for damage: Look at the central sensor button or disc on the base.
+- Inspect for damage: Examine the central sensor button or disc on the base.
 If it is loose, cracked, or pushed in, the NTC sensor assembly may be damaged and require replacement.

-- Next steps: If E2 remains, the NTC sensor or the control PCB is likely faulty.
-Replace the bottom temperature sensor (NTC probe) first, as it is cheaper, then the control board if needed.
+- Next steps: If E2 persists, the NTC sensor or the control PCB is likely faulty.
+Replace the bottom temperature sensor (NTC probe) first, as it is typically less expensive, then the control board if needed.

 Advertisements